 Tomika Perkins, Mobile Outreach and Operations Director: firstname.lastname@example.org

 Tomika has more than 23 years of experience (including 13 years at Operation Dignity) working directly to help individuals who are homeless secure housing through outreach, housing, and supportive services programs.
 At Operation Dignity, she successfully manages outreach programs serving between 60 and 125 individuals each day, as well as overseeing assessment and intake for more than 100 units of shelter and housing for veterans experiencing homelessness.

-Barbara Edmondson, Housing Program Director: bedmondson@operationdignity.
+Barbara Edmondson, Program Supervisor: bedmondson@operationdignity.

 Barbara has been with Operation Dignity since 1998 and currently oversees the operations at House of Dignity and Ashby House.
 Barbara has worked as an advocate for the voiceless for over 20 years.
-She is committed to ensuring each veteran feels a sense of self-worth and dignity, is shown there is hope, gains stable housing, and arrives at their full potential.
+She is committed to ensuring each veteran feels a sense of self-worth and dignity, gains stable housing, and arrives at their full potential.
 Barbara graduated from Merritt College with a degree in Human Community Social Services.
 When not serving the community, Barbara loves to go walking and watch nature unfold, spend time with close friends and family, and indulge in good books, suspense movies, and seafood.

 Katie Derrig, Development Manager: email@example.com